Course Title: Professional Experience: Professional Readiness

 You will be assessed on how well you meet the course learning outcomes and on your development against the program learning outcomes.
 Assessment will cover both theoretical and practical aspects of your learning.
 You will be able to develop your work in relation to your own specific areas of interest in your professional practice.

-In order to pass this course, you are required to receive a satisfactory assessment on your Final Teaching Performance Assessment, in accordance with expectations outlined in the PX Handbook for the course.
+In order to pass this course, you are required to receive a satisfactory assessment on your Teaching Performance Assessment, and your placement, in accordance with expectations outlined in the PX Handbook for the course.
 If you fail to meet this requirement, for reasons other than those approved by Special Consideration, you will not pass the course.
 If granted Special Consideration, you may become eligible to complete supplementary professional experience to pass the course.

 Your professional experience placement is to be undertaken according to the Professional Experience Calendar, unless Special Consideration is granted for an equivalent assessment.